Windows 10 PowerToys spruce up and speed up your workflow

-For those longing for the days of Windows 95 and its useful collection of PowerToys utilities, Microsoft is letting you add those helpful little extensions that make Microsoft's desktop more delightful to use, now to Windows 10.
+For those longing for the days of Windows 95 and its useful collection of PowerToys utilities, Microsoft is letting you add helpful little extensions that make Microsoft's desktop more delightful to use, now to Windows 10 ($100 at Amazon).

 The first, FancyZones, allows you to create a prearranged grid on your desktop that will automatically resize windows to fit into a predetermined layout -- useful for those who work with a lot of open windows and like to keep them all accessible and organized without having to constantly adjust them.

-The second and less-imaginatively-named Shortcut Guide allows your to bring up a cheat-sheet of all available keyboard shortcuts for whatever app is currently active, including the Windows 10 desktop itself.
+The second and less-imaginatively-named Shortcut Guide allows your to bring up a cheat sheet of available keyboard shortcuts for whatever app is currently active, including the Windows 10 desktop itself.
 If you forget which shortcuts to use, this tool can jog your memory much faster than navigating the menu options to find them.

 How to download and install PowerToys